 Personal property which ordinarily has no registered ownership attached to it, e.g. furniture, clothing, jewelry, antiques, collections, etc., but not vehicles, cash or other financial assets.

-A form of co-ownership of property available only to married couples, very similar to Joint Tenancy in that legal title to the property automatically vests in the surviving spouse tenant-by-the-entirety.
+A form of co-ownership of property available only to married couples, very similar to Joint Tenancy With Right of Survivorship in that legal title to the property automatically vests in the surviving spouse Tenant-by-the-Entirety.
 T-by-E ownership provides some creditor protection in some states.

 A form of co-ownership in which a deceased tenant’s share passes to his/her heirs or beneficiaries through his/her estate under the terms of a Will, or in accordance with the laws of intestate succession in the absence of a Will.
 (Contrast with Joint Tenancy.)